clayton/clavis/llms.md

 6. **Rails Integration**
    - Rails engine for routes and assets
    - Generators for controllers, views, and migrations
-   - Seamless integration with Rails 8 authentication
+   - Seamless integration with existing authentication systems

 ## Implementation Details